anazli/randomThoughts/_montecarlo/ising/ising.md

 Before we do this calculation, we must first see if there are any correlations between those states.
 Every new state that the algorithm produces depends on the current state of the system and consequently the output we get is a set of correlated values in general.
 Especially the states close to equilibrium are expected to be more correlated than those at the beginning because they are much similar.

 What we need to do is to calculate the correlation time \\(\tau\\) which is a measure of how long we must wait until we get a new statistically independent state.
-To find \\(\tau\\) we have to calculate the autocorrelation function for every quantity we measure.
+To find \\(\tau\\) we have to calculate the autocorrelation function for every quantity we measure over the equilibrium states.
 We can do this using numerical libraries like *numpy* in *python*.

 |![Autocorrelation function.](../../assets/images/ising/autocorrM_mcstep.svg){: .center-image }|
 |:--:|
 |Autocorrelation function of the magnetization at a certain temperature.
 Time in MC steps.|

 If we multiply the difference between the value of one quantity and its mean value at two different times (steps) and we get a positive result, it means that they were fluctuating in the same direction, if we get a negative result then they were fluctuating in opposite directions.
 If we do this for all time steps we get the graph above.
 The function takes a non-zero value if there are positive or negative correlations and zero if there are not any correlations.
 We see that as the time between two different states increases the function decays to a zero value.
 The autocorrelation function falls off exponentially and is of the form \\(x(t) = e^{-\frac{t}{\tau}}\\).
 The time that takes the function to fall off from its maximum value to \\(\frac{1}{e} = 0.367\\) is the correlation time.
 If we want to sample statistically independent states we have to sample every \\(2\tau\\) steps.

-As we see in the figure above the correlation time is about 20 steps, so we must sample every 40 MC steps.
+As we see in the figure above the correlation time as it is measured over the equilibrium states is about 4 MC steps, so we must sample every 8 MC steps.

 Usually we sample at every step of the algorithm (e.g. every sweep of the lattice) and not at an MC step, in this case the correlation time would be much larger as its shown in the figure below.
 It's the same simulation except that the sampling was done at every step (sweep) of the algorithm.
-We see that the correlation time is about 8000 steps which corresponds to 20 MC steps for a 20x20 lattice as we've just previously found.
+We see that the correlation time is about 1600 steps which corresponds to 4 MC steps for a 20x20 lattice as we've just previously found.

 |![Autocorrelation function.](../../assets/images/ising/autocorrM_allsteps.svg){: .center-image }|
 |:--:|